 Assessment and selection criteria

-In the selection of funded Doctoral Candidate positions, the following factors are emphasized: quality and feasibility of the research plan, applicant’s merits and completed studies as well as the applicant’s capability and motivation to complete a doctoral degree.
+In the selection of funded doctoral researcher positions, the following factors are emphasized: quality and feasibility of the research plan, applicant’s merits and completed studies as well as the applicant’s capability and motivation to complete a doctoral degree.
 The applicant’s research topic must fit in with the profile of the Doctoral Programme.
-Any other funding received by the applicant for doctoral studies is taken into consideration when determining the duration of the Doctoral Candidate position.
+Any other funding received by the applicant for doctoral studies is taken into consideration when determining the duration of the doctoral researcher position.

-When admitting the right to study for a doctoral degree, the eligibility criteria of the applicant (see 3.1.) and the selection criteria of the FINDOS-Turku Doctoral Programme, Faculty of Medicine, are considered in addition to criteria mentioned above.
+When admitting the right to study for a doctoral degree, the eligibility criteria of the applicant (see What is expected of you) and the selection criteria of the FINDOS-Turku Doctoral Programme, Faculty of Medicine, are considered in addition to criteria mentioned above.
 A prerequisite for admission is that there is at least one person who has agreed to act as a supervisor and who fulfils the qualification requirements for supervisors.

-The Dean of the Faculty of Medicine decides on granting the right to study for a doctoral degree (1 January 2024 onwards) based on the proposals of the steering committees of the Doctoral Programmes.
-The Head of the department decides on recruitment of the applicant for the position of a Doctoral Researcher based on the proposal of the steering committee of the doctoral programme.
+The Dean of the Faculty of Medicine decides on granting the right to study for a doctoral degree (1 January 2026 onwards) based on the proposal of the steering committee of the Doctoral Programme.
+The Head of the department decides on recruitment of the applicant for the position of a doctoral researcher based on the proposal of the steering committee of the doctoral programme.

-All applicants will be personally informed about the decisions.
-The names of the applicants who have been selected for the position of a Doctoral Researcher will be announced on the website of the doctoral programme by the end of November 2023.
+All applicants will be informed of the decisions personally by 28 November 2025 at the latest.
+The names of the applicants who have been selected for the position of a doctoral researcher will be announced on the website of the doctoral programme by the end of November 2025.

-The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku, as instructed in the admission notification, on 4 March 2024 at the latest.
+The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku, as instructed in the admission notification, on 6 March 2026 at the latest.
 If the admitted applicant does not deliver the required certificates by the deadline, they forfeit the study right.
-Instructions on delivering certificates and country-specific requirements.
+Link to the instructions on delivering certificates and country-specific requirements.

 Contacts: